Omjihn/Inception/README.md

 1. **Environment Configuration:**
    - Rename the `.env_template` file to `.env`.
    - Fill in all the variables.
 For the Ngrok token, you need to create an account on the website.
-   - In the file `nginx.conf` located in `srcs/requirements/nginx/conf/` make sure to remplace the server name by you'r own domain name.
+   - In the file `nginx.conf` located in `srcs/requirements/nginx/conf/` make sure to remplace the server name by your own domain name.

 2. **Docker Compose Configuration:**
    - Add paths to the `docker-compose.yml` file for the volumes of your database and Wordpress.
 Ensure the paths exist and are empty.